It pays to understand the Bank of Canada overnight rate increase

 Will you pay more interest on debt?

-This may change.
-Rising interest rates drive bond prices down, and falling rates drive them up.
-Darryl Martella, Educators Financial Group Financial Advisor, explains why: “On the day a bondholder decides to sell his or her bond, current market rates determine the price.
-The bondholder will sell for less when interest rates are higher than the bond’s rate, and for more when interest rates are lower.
-Usually, the more years the bond is from maturity (the date of repayment), the bigger the price change.”
+“While low interest rates have helped support fixed income (bonds) and stock returns over the past few years, rising interest rates actually drive bond prices down,” explains Darryl.
+“That’s because on the day an investor decides to sell their bond, current market rates determine the price.
+It will sell for less when interest rates are higher than the bond’s rate and for more when interest rates are lower.
+Usually, the more years the bond is from maturity, the bigger the price change.’